 In 2000 the Aspen, Colorado-based ballet company forged a dual-city relationship with Santa Fe, New Mexico, broadening its scope and lending crucial revenue diversification.
-Under this hybrid business model, a roster of arts activities takes wing, year-round, in both cities.
+Under this hybrid business model, a roster of arts activities flourishes, year-round, in both cities.
 Performance, education, presentation and community outreach all join in the mix.
 In 2014, ASFB shared resources with a local troupe, Juan Siddi Flamenco Santa Fe.
 This entrepreneurial project led to artistic heights at Jacob’s Pillow and New York’s Joyce Theater.
 Fortified with new experience and relationships, JSFSF continues to thrive in its own right.

 “We value building relationships with choreographers who become integral to the company.
-The natural beauty of our surroundings has a profound impact on creativity and our choreographers find it inspiring to create here,” says Mossbrucker, ASFB’s artistic director.
+The natural beauty of our surroundings has a profound impact on creativity.
+Our choreographers find it inspiring to create here,” says Mossbrucker, ASFB’s Artistic Director.

-Based for twenty years in the American West, ASFB now sits at the vanguard of its field, brandishing a strong national reputation.
+Based in the American West, ASFB occupies the vanguard of its field brandishing a strong national reputation.
 Repeat engagements at the American Dance Festival, Harris Theater for Music and Dance, Jacob’s Pillow Dance Festival, Joyce Theater, The Kennedy Center, Saratoga Performing Arts Center, and Wolf Trap testify to the company’s popularity and ability to please audiences.
-Overseas invitations arrived and ASFB embarked on international tours to Brazil, Canada, France, Greece, Guatemala, Israel, Italy and Russia.
+The company has toured overseas as well, with prestigious invitations and bookings in Brazil, Canada, France, Greece, Guatemala, Israel, Italy and Russia.
 Premier funders – National Endowment for the Arts, New England Foundation for the Arts / National Dance Project, Joyce Foundation, Shubert Foundation, Wolf Trap Foundation, Jerome Robbins Foundation and Princess Grace Foundation – have supported ASFB’s growth.